manuarora700/data-structures-algorithms-interviews/README.md

 **Difficulty Patterns for each module :**

-🟢 Easy
+- 🟢 Easy
-🟡 Medium
+- 🟡 Medium
-🔴 Hard
+- 🔴 Hard
   For some of the modules
-⚫️ Very Hard
+- ⚫️ Very Hard
-🌟 Extremely Hard
+- 🌟 Extremely Hard

 # TODO

-👨‍💻 Convert into a React based web app for personal revision, Inbuilt hack IDE to text cpp code on the go, categorize by Difficulty, Tags and modules.
+👨‍💻 Convert into a React based web app for personal revision, Inbuilt hack IDE to test cpp code on the go, categorize by Difficulty, Tags and modules.